Modern Slavery Act Report

-We have a five-year plan to address modern slavery within our global, complex, operations and supply chain – with a clearly defined governance structure supported by an expert advisory panel.
-We recognise that as this plan is executed, it needs to remain responsive to new lessons and dynamic in execution.
-We continue to learn, adjust and improve our plan, even in the early stages of our five year program of work.
+We have a five-year plan to address modern slavery risks within our global, complex, operations and supply chain – with a clearly defined governance structure supported by an expert advisory panel.
+We recognise that as this plan is implemented, it needs to remain responsive to new lessons and dynamic in execution.
+We continue to learn, adjust and improve our plan.
 Like many other companies and institutions, our understanding of modern slavery, and this five-year plan, will continue to evolve, develop and grow.

 - Supporting procurement systems and processes

 - Compliance monitoring

 - Advanced tracking system

 - Assessment of new risks

 - Commence onboarding of offshore wholly controlled entities